 Four-tier facet structure vs three-tier facet structure

 Up until now, the quest to find the perfect emerald cut diamond has been long and tedious with many pitfalls to avoid.
 In this way, looking for a stunning emerald cut diamond engagement ring was similar to the quest of a mythological hero, who set out to slay a dragon and win the admiration of his emerald and her court in doing so.
-However, riding off into the sunset to slay that dragon, might have been easier than trying to find an emerald cut diamond that exhibits exceptional light performance.
-Because at least the dragon slayer knew the unseen dangers, and hopefully had the experience and training to stand a chance.
-Whereas most people who set off to buy an emerald cut diamond, probably don’t have the benefit of experience or professional insight.
-Perhaps this is why so many people turn to the world wide web of conflicting advice, where they can compare the specifications of emerald cut diamonds with ease in the comfort of their own space.
+However, the odds are not in their favor, and thus they might begin to experience those old familiar feelings of dread and doubt.
+Because what do they really know about buying an emerald cut diamond?
+Some of the more common questions people ask us are:

 And who can you trust, when everybody says that their emerald cut diamonds are the best?